-The next step is a significant departure from the approaches presented in references 27-28.
-In order to support "non-water-tight" geometries, the "inside" or "outside" of geometries are deliberately not defined.
+The next step is a significant departure from the approaches presented in References [26, 27].
+In order to support 'non-water-tight' geometries, the 'inside' or 'outside' of geometries are deliberately not defined.
 Because each geometry entity may have a different orientation, it is not possible to use the normal of an entity as an indication as to which is inside the computational domain.
-Instead, the user needs to select one single Cartesian cell inside the computational domain.
-Note that we have identified cells which intersect the geometric entities.
-These intersected cells also serve to divide the "interior cells" and the "exterior cells" (cells outside the computational domain).
-Then by using a neighbor painting algorithm, all the Cartesian cells inside the computational domain can be determined.
-All the Cartesian cells NOT inside the computational domain are considered outside the computational domain.
+Instead, the user needs to select one single Cartesian cell inside the computational domain, as shown in Plate 3(c).
+Note that we have identified cells which intersect the geometric entities, as shown in Plate 3(b).
+These intersected cells also serve to divide the 'interior cells' and the 'exterior cells' (cells outside the computational domain).
+Then by using a neighbour-painting algorithm, all the Cartesian cells inside the computational domain can be determined.
+This neighbour-painting algorithm is again recursive in nature.
+The actual painting starts from the cell which the user selects.
+This cell is first painted as 'interior' (i.e. a flow cell).
+Then its neighbours are examined.
+If a neighbour is not a 'intersected' cell (a cell which is intersected by a geometric entity), then this neighbour is also painted as 'interior'.
+This process is carried out for all the painted cells until none of the neighbours of the 'interior' cell are unpainted, as shown in Plate 3(d).
+At this stage, the painted cells are divided from unpainted cells by the 'intersected' cells.
+All the unpainted cells are then considered 'exterior' cells (i.e. cells considered outside the computational domain).
 After that, all the exterior cells and intersected cells are removed from the computational domain.
-Cartesian cells too close to the geometry are also removed so that the gap between the Cartesian grid and the geometry is sufficiently large.
-A gap of reasonable size allows high quality grid cells to be generated between the Cartesian grid and the geometry.
+Cartesian cells too close to the geometry (e.g. within $d{\min}/2$ distance from the geometry) are also removed so that the gap between the Cartesian grid and the geometry is sufficiently large, as shown in Plate 3(e).
+A gap of reasonable size allows high-quality grid cells to be generated between the Cartesian grid and the geometry.

-Connecting the Interior Grid to the Boundary
+Connecting the interior grid to the boundary